 “Hey, Can anybody out there play drums?
 I mean good.
 Any takers come up here onstage.”

-Here’s shots at Halpin filling in for Moon.
+Here’s a shot a of Halpin behind the kit filling in for Moon.

-Scot Halpin (February 3, 1954 February 9, 2008), in 1973 he was awarded Rolling Stone magazine’s “Pick-Up Player of the Year Award” for his historic performance during this show.
+Scot Halpin who passed away on February 9, 2008 was awarded Rolling Stone magazine’s “Pick-Up Player of the Year Award” in 1973 for his historic performance during this show.